Home » Running Muscles for Speed » Calf Muscles For Running Speed: Ground Contact, Timing, And Efficiency

 how you interact with the ground.

-Because every step is a force exchange.
+Because every running step is an exchange of force with the ground.

 That changes how many people should think about speed.